 In fact, Dr. Stephen Sinatra, a noted and highly sought after cardiologist, and Dr. Howard Elkin are currently doing research on the effects of Earthing on high blood pressure.
 This study is being conducted on individuals with hypertension between 30 and 80 years of age in Los Angeles, USA.
 We’ll bring you the results as soon as they are published.

 Chevalier and Sinatra’s 2011 study using 14 male and 14 female healthy subjects, recorded improved variations in blood oxygenation and pulse rates after two-hour grounding sessions.
 These results also show a strong link between the heart’s activity, blood circulation, and blood pressure and Earthing.

-Chevalier’s 2010 double blind study with 27 participants showed that earthing has a beneficial effect on the heart rate variability.
+Chevalier’s 2010 double-blind study with 27 participants showed that earthing has a beneficial effect on heart rate variability.
 This suggests that something as simple and basic as Earthing is very likely to support the cardiovascular system.

 How to improve your blood pressure with Earthing?

 So, how do you get started with earthing?
 It’s as easy as going barefoot outdoors or using an indoor earthing product while you’re relaxing at home or are asleep in your bed.